Chieze-Franklin/Bolt.js-Book/user-object.md

-    "isBlocked": Boolean, //determines if the user has been blocked/suspended from accessing the system "lastVisit": Date, //the date of the user's last log into the system "phone": String, //the phone number of the user "visits": Number //the number of times the user has logged into the system }
+    "isBlocked": Boolean, //determines if the user has been blocked/suspended from accessing the system "lastVisit": Date, //the date of the user's last log into the system "phone": String, //the phone number of the user "roles": [String], //a collection of the names of roles currently assigned to the user "visits": Number //the number of times the user has logged into the system }
 ```